sshahidul29/Development-of-Data-Integration-and-Analytics-Framework-for-Sales-and-Procurement-department/README.md

 ## ETL Pipeline was built in Visual Studio using SSIS

-- The project aimed to create an ETL (Extract, Transform, Load) pipeline for data extraction, transformation, and loading into SQL Server Databases from the OLEDB source.
+- The project aimed to create an ETL (Extract, Transform, Load) pipeline for data extraction, transformation, and loading into SQL Server Databases from the OLE DB source.
 - Wrote ETL packages to extract, transform and load data from the OLE DB source to Staging and staging to EDW Databases.
 - Created a metric table for an audit of Source Count, and Destination Count Staging database, and Pre, Current, Post, Type1, and Type2 Counts for EDW using the Control framework database.
+- Troubleshooting and root cause analysis activities to fix bugs in the data integration process.
 - Implemented server agent for automated data loading and scheduling.